choiwhn/t-prior-VAE/README.md

 This project

-  - offers two implementations of a t-prior variational autoencoder (VAE)—one written entirely in NumPy and the other in PyTorch.
+  - offers two implementations of a t-prior variational autoencoder(VAE)—one written entirely in NumPy and the other in PyTorch.

-  - also includes an implementation of the standard Gaussian-prior VAE.
+  - also includes two implementations of standard VAE—one written entirely in NumPy and the other in PyTorch.

   -  evaluate and compare their performance on both data reconstruction tasks and missing-data imputation.